Robotic Frame Welding

 - The operator presses the cycle start, acknowledging the completed loading of the station and that the system is ready for the automatic cycle.
 While there are light curtains and a scanner in the operator load station it is ultimately the operator’s responsibility to ensure there are no persons or obstruction in the station which could inhibit the automatic cycle of the system.

-- When the system is available the Ferris wheel positioner will index the loaded part into the weld station, the index takes less than 4 seconds.
-The weld cycle begins.
+- When the system is available the Ferris wheel positioner will index the loaded part into the weld station, the index takes less than 4 seconds then weld cycle begins

 Impact to the Customer

-Contact us to learn about how Midwest Engineered Systems can automate even your most complex and challenging operations today.
+Contact us to learn how Midwest Engineered Systems can automate even your most complex and challenging operations today!

 Client Details